atk4/book/en/core-features/objects.rst

 Adding Models with setModel()
 -----------------------------

+.. php:method:: setModel($model_or_class, ..)

+  Associates object with supplied model.
+If string is supplied as first argument, it will create instance of this class.
+The name of the class will be :ref:`normalized` by prefixing Model_ if necessary.

+  This method sets $object->model (which you can access directly) and returns it.

 Using ``setModel()`` will have different results in different contexts.
 For example adding a Model to a Page object will set the Model data into the page's template.
 Adding the same Model to a Grid object will